-Imran J. SyedImran Syed, '11, is a clinical assistant professor of law and the assistant director of the Michigan Innocence Clinic.
-He teaches a seminar on forsenic science.
-He graduated from the University of Michigan with a degree in political science before going on to Michigan Law.
-While in law school, Syed worked for two years in the Innocence Clinic as a student attorney, and became the clinic's first full-time staff attorney upon graduation in May 2011.
-In addition to supervising clinic students, Syed has investigated and litigated a wide variety of cases for the Innocence Clinic, including the clinic's first-ever arson case.
-That case was also the inspiration for Syed's law review article on wrongful convictions based on scientific evidence that is later repudiated.
-Co-written with Caitlin Plummer, the article was published in fall 2012 by the Stanford Journal of Civil Rights and Civil Liberties.
-Syed has also spoken and written about a variety of topics relating to wrongful convictions, such as compensation for exonorees, the fallacies of eyewitness testimony and the need for reform in Michigan's system of public defense.
+Imran J. SyedImran Syed, '11, is a clinical assistant professor of law.
+He is the assistant director of the Michigan Innocence Clinic, and teaches a seminar on forensic science.
+Professor Syed graduated from the University of Michigan with a degree in political science before going on to Michigan Law.
+While in law school, Professor Syed worked for two years in the Innocence Clinic as a student attorney and, upon graduation, served as a clinical fellow and staff attorney in the clinic for three years.
+As part of teaching in the Innocence Clinic, Professor Syed has supervised students investigating and litigating a wide variety of cases, including several of the clinic's forensic science-based cases.
+Having litigated several arson wrongful convictions that were based on outdated fire science, Professor Syed also has coauthored articles discussing the novel litigation strategies needed to address wrongful convictions based on scientific evidence that is valid when used, but later comes to be repudiated.
+He also has spoken and written about a variety of topics related to wrongful convictions, such as compensation for exonerees, the fallacies of eyewitness testimony, and the need for reform in Michigan's system of public defense.
+In 2014, Professor Syed wrote and produced a documentary film,

 Contact information:Michigan Innocence ClinicUniversity of Michigan Law School701 S. State StreetAnn Arbor, MI 48109-3091Phone: 734.763.9353Fax: 734.764.8242